CharafeddineMechalikh/PureEdgeSim/README.md

 2. Now that the project is cloned, it can be built using Maven by executing the  `mvn clean install ` command in the directory where it was cloned.
 3. Now, the examples can be executed on Windows, Linux, or Mac operating systems, using the command  `mvn exec:java -Dexec.mainClass="package.Class_Name" `.
 For instance, to execute “Example1”, the command is  `mvn exec:java -Dexec.mainClass="examples.Example1" `

-## 🧩 Works that are based on / using PureEdgeSim
+## 🧩 Works That Are Based on / Using PureEdgeSim

 Here are some works that are based on PureEdgeSim to give an idea about its wider applicability and the possibilities it offers.
 Feel free to edit the readme file and add yours!.

-### Rienforcement and deep learning scenarios
+### Rienforcement and Deep Learning Scenarios

 1. Mechalikh, C., Taktak, H., & Moussa, F. (2020, April).
 A fuzzy decision tree based tasks orchestration algorithm for edge computing environments.
 In International Conference on Advanced Information Networking and Applications (pp. 193-203).
-Springer, Cham.
+Springer, Cham.  ([The algorithm can be found here](https://github.com/CharafeddineMechalikh/FDT_based_workload_orchestration)).
 2. Safavifar, Z., Ghanadbashi, S., & Golpayegani, F. (2021, November).
 Adaptive Workload Orchestration in Pure Edge Computing: A Reinforcement-Learning Model.
 In 2021 IEEE 33rd International Conference on Tools with Artificial Intelligence (ICTAI) (pp. 856-860).
 IEEE.
 3. Neelakantam, G., Onthoni, D. D., & Sahoo, P. K. (2020).
 Reinforcement learning based passengers assistance system for crowded public transportation in fog enabled smart city.
 Electronics, 9(9), 1501.
 4. Iftikhar, S., Golec, M., Chowdhury, D., Gill, S. S., & Uhlig, S. (2022).
 FogDLearner: A Deep Learning-based Cardiac Health Diagnosis Framework using Fog Computing.
 In Australasian Computer Science Week 2022 (pp. 136-144).